How the fair started.

 Radio West Middlesex agreed to host music and interviews all afternoon.
 A friendly fairground operator brought a helter skelter, a stage was ordered on which short plays could be performed and local bands played.
 The schools gave dance and gymnastics displays.
 Celebrities and the local Mayor soon joined the list of special guests.

 The list of organizations to benefit from the Fair over the years is now a long one.
-The policy of the present Fair Committee is to divide the year’s proceeds, giving half to our four local schools Orleans Park, St Stephens, St Marys and Orleans Infants, and the other half to charities in need, a choice being made each autumn from applicants in St Margarets and the surrounding area.
+The policy of the present Fair Committee is to divide the year’s proceeds, giving half to our four local schools Orleans Park, St Stephens, St Marys and Orleans Primary, and the other half to charities in need, a choice being made each autumn from applicants in St Margarets and the surrounding area.

 The front covers of our annual Fair Programme and Local Directory have been illustrated by local artists.
-The programme is designed each year by local graphic designer Peter Moore.

 Click on any programme cover on this page to see a larger version of it.